Skip to main content

 Wet Lab Training

-The Wet Lab (Darwin 120) is our research laboratory and the primarly location where we deal with chemicals.
+The Wet Lab (Darwin 120) is our research laboratory and the primary location where we deal with chemicals.
 This is the location of our fume hood and most chemical storage.
 There is a sink and a refrigerator in the room.
 There is an eyewash station near the sink, a spill kit under the sink, and a fire extinguisher near the door to be used during an emergency.
-It is also the room primarily used for detrital zircon (DZ) sample preperation.
+It is also the room primarily used for detrital zircon (DZ) sample preparation.

 Safety notes